wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (4) An officer or employee of the Bank or an investigator must not publish or disclose any information, data, document, or forecast to which this section applies except for the purposes of, or in connection with, the performance or exercise of any function or power conferred by this Act or any other enactment.

-    (5) An officer or employee of the Bank or an investigator commits an offence if the officer, employee, or investigator fails to comply with this section and is liable, on summary conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).
+    (5) An officer or employee of the Bank or an investigator commits an offence if the officer, employee, or investigator fails to comply with this section and is liable, on conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).

+    Section 135(5): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 136 Limits on further disclosure of information, data, documents, or forecasts

-*   (1) A person to whom any information, data, document, or forecast is published or disclosed under [section 135(2)(c), (e), or (f)][174] must not publish, disclose, or use that information, data, document, or forecast unless the publication, disclosure, or use is,---
+*   (1) A person to whom any information, data, document, or forecast is published or disclosed under [section 135(2)(c), (e), or (f)][176] must not publish, disclose, or use that information, data, document, or forecast unless the publication, disclosure, or use is,---

-    *   (a) in the case of a publication or disclosure under [section 135(2)(c)][174],---
+    *   (a) in the case of a publication or disclosure under [section 135(2)(c)][176],---

         *   (i) for the purposes of, or in connection with, the performance or exercise of functions or powers conferred by this Act or any other enactment; and